 Coming in Season 2018!

 Silvin describes the mansion’s construction that started in 1924 at the height of Florida’s construction boom.
-It was completed in 1927 when the real estate and banking bubbles had already burst.
-The fortune that paid for the construction of Mar-a-Lago came from the Post Cereal empire of C.W.
-Post, which was inherited by his daughter Marjorie Merriweather Post.
-Mrs. Post was not a big fan of the Mediterranean Revival style which Addison Mizner had created in Palm Beach; instead, she wanted something that would be a unique fantasy land.
-To this end, she hired Marion Simms Wyeth and Joseph Urban to create a different kind of home, one with a whimsical, theatre-inspired theme.
+Completed in 1927 when the Florida real estate and banking bubbles had burst, Mar-a-Lago’s 600 construction workers supported the local economy.
+The fortune that paid for the construction of Mar-a-Lago came from the Post Cereal empire founded by C.W.
+Post in 1895.
+His only daughter, Marjorie Merriweather Post, inherited what had become an important fortune and turned it into one of America’s greatest fortunes by creating General Foods in 1923.
+Mrs. Post was not a big fan of Addison Mizner’s Mediterranean Revival style created in Palm Beach.
+She wanted something that would be a unique fantasy land.
+Her then-husband, famed stock broker EF Hutton, hired the Beaux-Arts trained Marion Simms Wyeth, but Marjorie yearned for an architecturally complex fantasy land.
+She imposed Austrian born, illustrator and famed stage set designer, Joseph Urban into the design team.
+The result is a unique palace/home with a whimsical, theatre-inspired theme.

-In the hope of turning the estate into a Winter Whitehouse for future Presidents and dignitaries, her will bequeathed the house to the United States Government.
-Unfortunately, it was deemed too expensive to maintain, so the mansion was given back to the Post Foundation.
-Initially slated for demolition, Mar-A-Lago fortunately gained landmark status in 1980, at the beginning of landmarking in Palm Beach.
+In the hope of turning the estate into a Winter Whitehouse for future Presidents and foreign dignitaries, Mrs. Post’s Will bequeathed the house to the United States Government.
+As was the case with similar “gifts” of huge mansions to public organizations, Mar-a-Lago was deemed too expensive to maintain, and it was given back to the Post Foundation.
+Mar-A-Lago fortunately gained landmark status in 1980, at the beginning of landmarking in Palm Beach, which saved the mansion.

 This is a historical lecture, not a political one.